 Check the function of the lift system and controls.

-Push the tilt button and pull back on the multi-function control and hold until the upright reaches the full back tilt position.
-Push forward on the lever to return the upright to the vertical position.
+Tilt the upright back by moving the mini joystick downward until the upright reaches the full back tilt position.
+Tilt the forks forward moving the mini joystick upward until the upright is in the vertical position.

 Release the lever.